Alequin/note-book/raw-flash-cards/psql-window-functions-partition-by.answer.md

 ---

-In example 2 partitioning is done by age partitioned by event_year
+In example 2 rank is partitioned by age and ordered by by event_year

 ```
 example 2